mariobris/blog/content/articles/crossplane/crossplane-part-3.md

 ## Core Concepts

-- **Compositions** - A template to define how to create resources.
-"Similar to terraform modules" (quoted).
+- **Compositions** - A template to define how to create resources (similar to Terraform modules)
-- **Composite Resource Definition (XRD)** - A custom k8s API specification.
-"Similar to CRD, e.g. deployment" (quoted).
+- **Composite Resource Definition (XRD)** - A custom Kubernetes API specification (similar to CRD, e.g., Deployment)
 - **Composite Resource (XR)** - Created by using the custom API defined in a Composite Resource Definition.
-XRs use the Composition template to create new managed resources.
+XRs use the Composition template to create new managed resources
 - **Claims (XRC)** - Like a Composite Resource, but with namespace scoping.
-Useful for end users, e.g. developers
+Useful for end users, e.g., developers
 - **Functions** - Crossplane extensions that template resources and allow custom logic during composition

 ### Composition